Delayed Symptoms of Drowning: Know the Signs

 Back in 1999, we had a pool party for our daughter’s fifth birthday.
 And since there would be lots of little ones swimming in the shallow end of our backyard pool, we decided to hire a lifeguard to ensure a trained set of eyes were always on the water.
 Our daughter and a couple of her friends were already in the pool when the lifeguard arrived.
 It was then (before the hired help had the opportunity to step out of his street clothes) that our usually hesitant two-year-old son decided to jump in and join the girls.

 He went straight to the bottom.

-On the other hand, there’s no reason to panic if your child does not display symptoms.
-Remember, these are rare events and there’s no way to diagnose them or predict who will be affected before symptoms set in.
+On the other hand, there’s no reason to panic if your child does not display symptoms of drowning following a close call in the water.
+Remember, delayed onset of drowning symptoms is rare and there’s no way to predict who will be affected before symptoms set in.
 Simply remain watchful and ready to act.

-Our two-year old should not have been able to dart into the pool, even with a lifeguard present.
+Our two-year old should NOT have been able to dart into the pool, even with a lifeguard present.
 We were guilty of inadequate supervision, and the results could have been deadly.
 Be sure to read our tips for Keeping Your Kids Safe in the Pool before heading out to play in the water this weekend.

 * Definition of Drowning: A Progress Report.
 Bierens J, Drowning 2e.
 Berline: Springer, 2014.